 But that wasn’t always the case: A little over a decade ago, this underwater paradise was decimated by unregulated commercial fishing, poaching and damaging practices such as dynamite fishing.
 By the 1990s, some fisheries were reporting a decline of up to 90% catch per unit effort.

-The waters of the Bird’s Head were brought to the brink of ruin — and for 12 years, Conservation International has been working to bring them back, working alongside the communities that depend upon them.
+The waters of the Bird’s Head were brought to the brink of ruin — and for almost two decades, Conservation International has been working to bring them back, working alongside the communities that depend upon them.

 Why is it important?